WazHack

 Sound 8

-Wazhack is a game that kept us busy for hours, most of which was spent dying and retrying.
-It is a very difficult game, but with a good strategy and plenty of luck you will get far.
-The permanent death ensures that you stay on your toes at all times, and the procedural levels ensure plenty of replay value.
+Wazhack is a roguelike game that kept us busy for hours, most of which was spent dying and retrying.
+It is a challenging game, but with a good strategy and plenty of luck, you will get far.
+Permanent death ensures you always stay on your toes, and the procedural levels provide plenty of replay value.
 There is also a wealth of characters to choose from, each with their own unique skills and weaknesses.

-Gameplay: A strategic dungeon crawler, that is tough as nails, but very rewarding.
+Gameplay: This strategic roguelike is tough as nails but very rewarding.

 Graphics: The rendered backgrounds and 3D character models make for an interesting mix.

-Sound: Subtle enough that you can play the game for hours without the music becoming annoying
+Sound: The audio is subtle enough that you can play the game for hours without the music becoming annoying

 Summary 8.0 Great